tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>The quickest time my computer managed was 2833 milliseconds.
 Your computer may be somewhat slower or faster.</figcaption>
 </figure>

 The fastest possible time that the snake can reach the boundary is 2500 milliseconds.
-My computer managed 2833 milliseconds, but yours could be slower or faster.
+My computer managed 2833 milliseconds, but your system could be slower or faster.
 The snake has 300 ÷ 2 = 150 pixels to cover, travelling a speed of 2 pixels-per-frame.
 So, that's 150 pixels ÷ 2 pixels-per-frame = 75 frames to reach the edge.
-The game is running at 30 frames per second.
-75 total frames ÷ 30 fps = 2.5 seconds, or, 2500 milliseconds.
-Why does it not manage 2500 milliseconds flat?
+Recall that the game is running at 30 frames per second.
+Therefore, 75 total frames ÷ 30 fps = 2.5 seconds, or, 2500 milliseconds.
+Why can't it manage 2500 milliseconds flat?
 Well, the very first frame takes some extra time because Processing needs to setup a few things.

 To measure the time elapsed between the drawing of each new frame, add the following code: